Sumukha-Udupa/Synthesis-of-Dynamic-Masks-for-Information-Theoretic-Opacity-in-Stochastic-Systems/README.md

 ## Description

-In this work, we investigate the synthesis of dynamic information release mechanisms, referred to as 'masks', to reduce the information leakage from a stochastic system to an external observer.
+In this work, we investigate the synthesis of dynamic information release mechanisms, called 'masks', to reduce the information leakage from a stochastic system to an external observer.
+Specifically, for a stochastic system, an observer aims to infer whether the final state of the system trajectory belongs to a set of secret states.
+The dynamic mask seeks to regulate sensor information to maximize the observer's uncertainty about the final state, a property known as final-state opacity.
+While existing supervisory control literature on dynamic masks primarily addresses qualitative opacity, we propose quantifying opacity in stochastic systems by conditional entropy, which is a measure of information leakage in information security.
+We then formulate a constrained optimization problem to synthesize a dynamic mask that maximizes final-state opacity under a total cost constraint on masking.
+To solve this constrained optimal dynamic mask synthesis problem, we develop a novel primal-dual policy gradient method.
+Additionally, we present a technique for computing the gradient of conditional entropy with respect to the masking policy parameters, leveraging observable operators in hidden Markov models.
+To demonstrate the effectiveness of our approach, we apply our method to an illustrative example and a stochastic grid world scenario, showing how our algorithm optimally enforces final-state opacity under cost constraints.

 ## Installation